Summer Research Scholarship

 Application Details

-Students must apply to either the STEM major track or pre-service teacher track.
+Students must apply to either the STEM major track or preservice teacher track.
 Up to three internships will be awarded for each track.
-Application deadline is February 24, 2023.
-The following materials should be sent to Lori.Torres@wwu.edu:
+The following materials should be sent to Lori.Torres@wwu.edu by April 1, 2024:

 - An application form (included in this announcement) along with an unofficial transcript.